-Stanford Medicine was interested in assessing the nature, frequency and impact of gendered microaggressions from patients toward physicians in their academic hospital.
-Facente Consulting assisted the neurosurgical fellow leading the study in analyzing both qualitative and quantitative data collected through a survey of residents, fellows, and attending physicians at the hospital.
-Our work included training on qualitative methods, supervision and coaching of the qualitative analysis team using Dedoose®, direct analysis, and assistance with manuscript preparation and revision.
+Microaggressions toward clinicians can impact their workplace experience and ability to provide top-quality patient care.
+In 2019, researchers from Stanford Medicine were interested in assessing the nature, frequency, and impact of gendered microaggressions from patients toward physicians in an academic hospital setting.
+Facente Consulting assisted the study’s lead researcher in analyzing both qualitative and quantitative data collected through a survey of residents, fellows, and attending physicians at the hospital.
+Our work included providing training on qualitative methods, supervision and coaching of the qualitative analysis team using Dedoose®, direct analysis, and assistance with manuscript preparation and revision.

 Photo credit: COD Newsroom